Day meetings are held at

-These are a “drop-in” meeting where you can get to meet other members of the support group, ask questions, have a cuppa with people who are happy to hear your story and listen to invited guest speakers.
+These are “drop-in” meetings where you can get to meet other members of the support group, ask questions, have a cuppa with people who are happy to hear your story and listen to invited guest speakers.

 The meetings are very informal and you are always welcome to come along.

 Next Meeting: Tuesday 13th February 2024 at 2pm.

 Need someone to talk to about it?

 We can help you!